VuyiswaK/2401PTDS_Classification_Project/README.md

 ## 2. Dataset <a class="anchor" id="dataset"></a>
 The dataset is comprised of news articles that need to be classified into categories based on their content, including `Business`, `Technology`, `Sports`, `Education`, and `Entertainment`.
+You can find both the `train.csv` and `test.csv` datasets [here](https://github.com/ereshia/2401FTDS_Classification_Project/tree/main/Data/processed).

 **Dataset Features:**
 | **Column**                                                                                  | **Description**